GetStream/stream-video-android/development.md

 ## Style guidelines

+* Keep it simple.
+Keep it simple.
+Keep it simple.
 * Interfaces can help make your code easier to test.
 That doesn't mean you should create an interface for everything though.
+* Factories are nice, but many times a constructor works just as well
 * Only create an interface if you need it for testing, start without it.
 Note that android studio allows you to extract an interface.
 * Integration testing and unit testing are important.
 It's often more productive to write tests than to try to validate things work by opening up the API
 * Our customers should be able to build any type of video/audio experience.
 Keep that in mind when working on the APIs.
 They need to be flexible and easy to use